Comprehensive Error Rate Testing (CERT) Question and Answer Fact Sheet

 How can I find out if the claim was in error or not?

 Palmetto GBA now provides this information within eServices, our free internet-based, provider self-service portal.
 The application can be accessed by going to www.PalmettoGBA.com/eServices.
 For questions on how to use eServices and register, refer to the eServices User Manual.
-The CERT information is in eServices under the eReview tab and then by selecting the eAudit tab.
+CERT information can be found in eServices under the eReview tab and then by selecting the eAudit tab.
 Please be advised that this information is updated monthly.

 Providers can now log onto CERT C3Hub to obtain claim review status information under the claim status search feature.
 This website is operated by the CERT Contractor and updated daily.
 Please advised that this is a public website and review results cannot be published.
 Providers may contact the CERT Point for Contact for Palmetto GBA for results of the CERT review.
 Please do not contact CERT for the review results.
 Refer to the Medicare Program Integrity Manual, Publication 100-08, Chapter 12 (PDF) for more information about how CERT information is disseminated to the provider community.